Photonsters/Slicer/README.md

 ## Status

-Not yet ready:
+Operational:
-- Real life test with the produced photon files have to be done.
+- The included produced photon files have been printed successfully.

 ---